kata-containers/kata-containers/svc-mesh/service-mesh.md

 ### Add annotations

-There is no difference between Istio and Conduit in this section.
+There is no difference between Istio and Linkerd in this section.
 It is about which CRI implementation you use.

 For both CRI-O and CRI-containerd, you have to add an annotation indicating